zdehbi/control-engineering-with-python-project-2021-2022/README.md

      - Use this project as a starting point: click the Fork button to create your own project instance.
        ⚠️ **Only one student needs to do this in each group.**

   2. **👥 Register collaborators.**

-       - Invite all students in the group as collaborators in your project (Settings / Manage Access).
+       - Invite all students in the group as collaborators in your project (Collaborators).

        - Add their names to the `README.md` file ("Student Team" section).